What happens when you use resin and nail polish together?

-- 3. Painting colored nail polish on cured resin looks like it would be a good option for coloring resin charms.
+- Painting colored nail polish on cured resin looks like it’s a legit option for coloring resin charms.

-- 4. Clear polish should definitely not be used to color resin.
+- Clear polish should not ever be used to color resin.
 After seeing it turn yellow quickly, I wouldn’t paint it on resin charms either.

 If you want to see more of how I mixed resin and nail polish, you can watch the video:

 Unpublished Blog Posts of Resin Obsession, LLC © 2021 Resin Obsession, LLC